Home Blogs

 March 19, 2020 - 3:30pm by Caitlin Meyer

 The Cushing/Whitney Medical Library is excited to share that it has developed a public collection of COVID-19 citations to aid the research and clinical practice missions of the Yale Schools of Medicine, Public Health, and Nursing and the Yale New Haven Hospital.
 The collection, accessible through this public Zotero library (no account required), includes daily updates from PubMed, ClinicalTrials.gov, Disaster Lit, and preprints* from bioRxiv and medRxiv.
 This project was developed at the request of Sten Vermund, Albert Ko, and other researchers at YSPH who helped determine the project scope and organization.
 The citations have roughly been sorted into different topics: epidemiology, immunology, modeling, sequencing, and treatment.
 There are also folders for different regions and the ability to view the collection by citation source.
 Most records include abstracts and all include links for users to pursue full-text access.
 To access the URL, click on a citation and scroll down to the URL field.
 The tool, while thorough, is not the complete record of COVID-19 literature.
-Other resources in this space include: LitCovid: Curated collection of more than 1,200 journal articles hosted by the National LIbrary of Medicine COVID-19 Open Research Data: Tool leveraging natural language processing to aggregate articles about COVID-19 hosted by Semantic Scholar COVID-19 Open Research Map: Interactively engage with COVID-19 research output and explore connections between publications We opted for Zotero to share this project because of its ability to support public group libraries and its highly relevant retraction watch functionality.
+Other resources in this space include: LitCovid: Curated collection of more than 1,200 journal articles hosted by the National LIbrary of Medicine COVID-19 Open Research Data: Tool leveraging natural language processing to aggregate articles about COVID-19 hosted by Semantic Scholar We opted for Zotero to share this project because of its ability to support public group libraries and its highly relevant retraction watch functionality.
 You can see more about how we are collecting citations below: PubMed: Citations of journal articles (strategy includes a daily date limit, too) covid-19[tw] OR COVID19[tw] OR COVID-19[nm] OR SARS-CoV-2[tw] OR SARS-CoV2[tw] OR severe acute respiratory syndrome coronavirus 2[nm] OR severe acute respiratory syndrome coronavirus 2[tw] OR 2019-nCoV[tw] OR 2019nCoV[tw] OR coronavirus[tw] OR coronavirus[mh] ClinicalTrials.gov: Clinical trials registrations COVID-19 OR Covid19 in the “other terms” search box Disaster Lit: Guidelines, reports, conference proceedings COVID-19 OR COVID19 OR SARS-CoV-2 OR SARS-COV2 OR 2019-nCoV OR 2019nCoV OR coronavirus bioRxiv and medRxiv: Preprints Utilizing the RSS feed listed here.
 Suggestions or sources we should add?
 Let us know! *Preprints -- which are manuscripts made available prior to peer review -- support the rapid dissemination of information.
 However, this means that these documents should be critically appraised and monitored for updates.

 Subscribe to RSS - blogs